alex-barylski/LegacyMVC/README.md

 ### Missing Abstractions

 I opted not to have the dispatcher calling anything but object methods.
 So closures, global functions and static methods were of no interest to me.
-It saved me from having to extract the dispatcher into it's own component.
-This was probably a mistake.

-C'est la vie :)
+In retrospect this was probably a mistake - C'est la vie :)

 ## Components

-- Front Controller
-  - Controller Router
-  - Controller Dispatcher (Hardcoded)
-- Action Controller
-- Filter Controller (Pre and Post)
+The component file structure is reminiscent of the class name and organization of the various components (ZF).
+This was to simplify autoloading, prevent class name collisions, and it provided me a quick way of finding the file in question.

+#### High-Level Component Flow

+`
+index.php (Application Entry)
+  -> Instantiate Request/Response objects
+  -> Instantiate Router adapter (consumer)
+		-> Instantiate and inject Router provider (MySQL, etc) -> Get instance of front controller (singleton)
+  -> Register PRE and POST plug-in filters
+  -> Call application_main
+    -> Dispatch action(s) and return response
+`